@vanelsas on Twitter

 How User Interfaces can make or break a new service

 Small Update: Just saw that Joshua Porter wrote a nice post in which he states that design (not just UI) is becoming increasingly important.
-Ties in nicely with this post One of the most difficult things to get right as … Continue reading
+Ties in nicely with this post 😉 One of the most difficult things to get right … Continue reading

 Solving the mobile equation (yet again)